Arin004joshi/dsa-prep/GFG/Easy/LCM And GCD/NOTES.md

           LCM And GCD

-          - Summary: The code calculates the greatest common divisor (GCD) and least common multiple (LCM) of two integers.
-It uses Euclid's algorithm to find the GCD iteratively, then calculates the LCM using the formula: LCM(a, b) = (a * b) / GCD(a, b).
-A vector is used to store and return the calculated LCM and GCD.
-The GCD function uses a while loop and temporary variables for iterative calculations, while the LCMAndGCD function utilizes the GCD function's result for LCM calculation.
+          - Summary: The code uses a vector to store the calculated least common multiple (LCM) and greatest common divisor (GCD) of two input integers.
+It first calculates the GCD using Euclid's algorithm, iteratively reducing the numbers until the remainder is zero.
+Then, it calculates the LCM using the formula (a * b) / GCD(a, b), ensuring to use long long to prevent integer overflow.
+Finally, it stores the LCM and GCD in a vector and returns it.

-          - Time Complexity: O(log(min(a, b))) because the GCD calculation using Euclid's algorithm has a logarithmic time complexity with respect to the minimum of the two input numbers.
+          - Time Complexity: O(log(min(a, b))) because the GCD function using Euclid's algorithm has a time complexity of O(log(min(a, b))).
+The remaining operations are constant time.
-          - Space Complexity: O(1).
-The space used is constant as it only involves a few integer variables and does not scale with the input size.
-The vector used for returning the results has a fixed size of 2.
+          - Space Complexity: O(1) as the algorithm uses a fixed amount of space irrespective of the input size.
+The vector used to store the result has a constant size of 2.